modsim/ChromaHD-mixdtools/mixd2pvtu/README.md

 - [ ] Timing outputs for different sections of the code.
 Also per data write.
 - [ ] Fix MPI int count overflows for large meshes.
 - [ ] Write unit tests
+- [CRIT] [ ] There should be a way to read mixd in parallel and write out non-parallel pvtu files.
+This is necessary for bead loading because connectivity filter doesn't work in parallel